basim-ahmad/Networking/README.md

 ## Usage

-1. Open the `project_specification.pkt` file using Cisco Packet Tracer to view and interact with the network design.
+1. Open the `project.pkt` file using Cisco Packet Tracer to view and interact with the network design.
 2. Refer to the assignment brief for detailed information on the project requirements and deliverables.

 ## License